Ed25519 & X25519

 const xKeys = generateKeyPairSync('x25519');

-console.log(xKeys.publicKey.export({ format: 'pem', type: 'spki' }));Usage
+console.log(xKeys.publicKey.export({ format: 'pem', type: 'spki' }));Ed25519 Signatures (Node.js API)

 const { publicKey, privateKey } = generateKeyPairSync('ed25519');

-const message = 'Hello, secure world!';
+const message = Buffer.from('Hello, secure world!');

-// Sign
+// Sign (one-shot)

-const signature = signer.sign(privateKey);
+const signature = sign(null, message, privateKey);

 console.log('Signature:', signature.toString('hex'));

-// Verify
+// Verify (one-shot)

-const isValid = verifier.verify(publicKey, signature);
+const isValid = verify(null, message, publicKey, signature);

-console.log('Valid:', isValid); // trueX25519 Key Exchange
+console.log('Valid:', isValid); // trueX25519 Key Exchange (Node.js API)

 import { generateKeyPairSync, diffieHellman } from 'react-native-quick-crypto';